obophenotype/human-phenotype-ontology/src/ontology/README-editors.txt

 iconv -f UTF-8 -t ISO-8859-15 hp-edit.owl > out.txt
 iconv will print an error message if there are any non UTF-8 characters.

+If you get an error like this:

+$ iconv -f UTF-8 -t ISO-8859-15 hp-edit.owl > out.txt
+iconv: illegal input sequence at position 16650269

+do this to find the offending character
+$ dd if=hp-edit.owl of=error.txt bs=1 count=10 skip=16650269
+$ hexdump -C error.txt
+00000000  e2 80 93 61 6d 69 6e 6f  20 61                    |...amino a|
+0000000a

+i.e., the problem was a non UTF8 dash right before the word "amino".
+Remove the character, save the file and try again.

 Commit your changes

   git add -u .